noctisyounis/Slate/Readme.md

 - Close (x): If the window is already open, clicking its name (or the x icon) will immediately destroy it.

 3. Integration
-To make a window appear automatically in the Toolbar, simply add the [SlateWindow] attribute above your window class.
+To make a window appear automatically in the Toolbar, simply add the `[SlateWindow]` attribute above your window class.
-The class must inherit from MonoBehaviour or WindowBaseBehaviour.
+The class must inherit from `MonoBehaviour` or `WindowBaseBehaviour`.

 ```
 using SharedData.Runtime;